-- You can roast half of them dry on a baking sheet, but if you decide to add sea salt, add a touch of virgin olive oil or virgin coconut oil when roasting to help it stick better.
+- You can roast half of them dry on a baking sheet.
+If you decide to add sea salt, add a touch of extra-virgin olive oil or organic coconut oil when roasting to help it stick better.

-- Bake at 250 degrees for ~15-20 minutes (check every 10 minutes or so for doneness) as nutrients are best retained if you slow roast nuts in the oven at this temperature.
+- Bake at 250 degrees for 15-20 minutes (check every 10 minutes or so).
+Nutrients are best retained if you slow-roast the nuts in the oven at this temperature.

 You may be wondering why homemade roasted nuts have an edge over store-bought ones.
 Well, store-bought roasted nuts go rancid quickly because roasting damages the fats and they “oxidize.”
-Oxidized fats are pro-inflammatory and can be unhealthy, contributing to bone and joint diseases including arthritis.13
+Oxidized fats are pro-inflammatory and can be unhealthy, contributing to bone and joint diseases including arthritis.

 Deck the Halls with 6 Healthy Desserts and Drinks

 Pie is another classic component of holiday meals.
-And here’s a tip on how to make them a little healthier: Use whole-wheat filo pastry (now available in most frozen food sections) instead of traditional high-fat shortcrust, flaky or puff pastry.
-If using shortcrust, use a thin layer only and leave the pies open rather than latticed or covered.
+And here’s a tip on how to make them a little healthier: Use whole-wheat filo pastry (now available in most frozen food sections) instead of traditional high-fat shortcrust, flaky, or puff pastry.
+If you do use shortcrust pastry, only use a thin layer, and leave the pies open rather than latticed or covered.
 (The less pastry you use, the less carbohydrates your pies will have.)
 Check the label of the fruit mince, if store-bought, and choose one without suet (raw beef or mutton fat).

-If your Christmas favorite is the traditional Thanksgiving pie, you have healthy taste!
-Pumpkin pie, especially made with less sugar and cream than the recipe calls for, is a great choice for bone health.
-Pumpkin is nutrient-dense.
-It has potassium to protect bone density, vitamin C as a vital co-factor to make collagen, and beta-carotene, a powerful antioxidant to reduce inflammation.
-For a decorative touch, sprinkle raw pumpkin seeds on top before baking for added omega fats and antioxidants.16
+If your Christmas favorite is the traditional Thanksgiving pumpkin pie, you have healthy taste!
+Pumpkin pie — especially made with less sugar and cream than the recipe calls for — is a great choice for bone health.
+Pumpkin is nutrient-dense, too!
+It contains potassium to protect bone density, vitamin C as a vital cofactor to make collagen, and beta-carotene, a powerful antioxidant that helps reduce inflammation.
+For a decorative touch, sprinkle raw pumpkin seeds on top before baking, which also adds omega fats and antioxidants.

 - Thread chunks of papaya, kiwifruit, and strawberries (or your choice of fruit) onto skewers.

-- Add tiny white marshmallows and dried red cranberries between.
+- Add mini marshmallows and dried cranberries between the slices of fruit.

-- Chocolate-covered strawberries add special-occasion flair.
+- Chocolate-covered strawberries add “special occasion” flair.
 Melt dark chocolate in a double boiler, in the microwave, or in a bowl over boiling water.
-Dip strawberries so that they are half covered, and allow them to cool on wax paper.
+Dip the strawberries so they’re half covered and allow them to cool on wax paper.

 - Assemble your skewers with your chosen ingredients and serve.

-High alcohol consumption is associated with bone loss.
-It reduces calcium absorption and vitamin D metabolism and it lowers estrogen and increases cortisol and parathyroid hormone that speed bone breakdown.
+Now, high alcohol consumption is associated with bone loss.
+It reduces calcium absorption and vitamin D metabolism, lowers estrogen levels, and increases your levels of cortisol and parathyroid hormone that accelerate bone breakdown.

-However, having a 3-ounce glass of wine may have bone health benefits.
-This is because its resveratrol has positive effects on inflammation and metabolic syndrome (metabolic syndrome increases risk of many diseases including osteoporosis.)
+However, enjoying the occasional three-ounce glass of wine may have bone health benefits.
+This is because the resveratrol in wine has positive effects on inflammation and metabolic syndrome.
+(Metabolic syndrome increases the risk of many diseases including osteoporosis.)
 So the good news is you can enjoy a glass or two of wine over the holiday season… including mulled wine!
 Plus, adding mulling spices like cinnamon, nutmeg, and ginger to festive drinks provides a little extra health boost too!

-- Combine 1 bottle (750 ml) of dry red wine, 1 orange (sliced into rounds), 1/4 cup of honey or sugar, 8 cloves, 2 cinnamon sticks, and 2 star anise into a saucepan on medium heat.
-Optional additions: nutmeg, vanilla, cardamon and ginger.
+- Combine 1 bottle (750 ml) dry red wine, 1 orange (sliced into rounds), 1/4 cup of honey or sugar, 8 cloves, 2 cinnamon sticks, and 2 star anise pods into a saucepan.
+Place over medium heat.
+(Optional additions: nutmeg, vanilla, cardamom, and/or ginger.)

 - Bring to a simmer, but not a boil!
-You don’t want to boil the alcohol out.
+Boiling will eliminate the alcohol content.

-- Then reduce heat to low and let simmer for at least 15 minutes, up to 2 hours.
+- Reduce the heat to low and simmer for a minimum of 15 minutes and a maximum of 2 hours.

 - Strain and serve!

-- You can also add garnishes, such as cinnamon sticks and freshly sliced oranges to the rims.
+- You can also add garnishes such as cinnamon sticks and freshly sliced orange.

-Tip: Add a bit of water to your eggnog to make it go further, especially if you are having it with a shot of rum.
+Tip: Add a bit of water to your eggnog to make it go further, especially if you’re having it with a shot of rum.
 And grate fresh nutmeg on top (rather than powdered) for extra flavor.

 A tempting and comforting alternative to caffeinated coffee and teas is to make hot cocoa from scratch, using just a teaspoon of sugar.
-This slightly bitter cocoa (also known as cacao) is now offered as a coffee substitute in some coffee shops with just a splash of milk.
-Or it even forgoes milk, depending on how you take your coffee.
-(See Dark Chocolate for cocoa nutrition.)
+You can even forego milk, depending on how you take your coffee.
+(See the dark chocolate section above for cocoa nutrition.)